 The London School remains committed to recruiting, supporting, and maintaining a diverse student and staff population that is consistent with its international and global identity.
 Its commitment to retain its European student and staff population remains equally strong.
 To mitigate against a potential fall in student or staff recruitment the London School developed a clear strategy for ensuring that the terms of the EU Settlement Scheme were communicated and understood by eligible staff and students.
 Clear and accessible information for applicants and prospective applicants also ensures they understand what they need to do when applying to study in the UK.
-Applicants, prospective applicants, and student services team as appropriate.
+Applicants, prospective applicants, and students are supported and receive timely information and advice by the admissions and student services team as appropriate.
 The School is committed to ensuring that job applicants from the EU continue to be considered on their merit and receive information and support on what they need to do to qualify to work in the UK.